 Go take some online courses.
 Learn new skills that you know you’ll be good at, whether it’s writing, web design, graphic design, drawing, just experiment with your abilities and learn from others.

 edX is a great place you can find online courses from universities around the world.
 And you can audit those courses for free.
-You can also learn from experts by buying a few courses from Udemy and by joining Skillshare.

 Step 2: Practice Your Craft